 This article is part of our Handicapping the Octagon series.

-UFC 248 may be top-heavy in terms of star power, but that doesn't mean we can't find a few fights to bet.
-What makes this card so interesting from a betting perspective is we have several bouts that are lined closely, which can be beneficial if we can make a strong read.
-As before, I have limited my looks to lines below (-200), as I feel that anything more expensive is supposed to come in, and doesn't really require a writeup.
+It ran into a few snags along the way, but it looks like UFC 249 will go on with a full 12-fight card in Jacksonville, Florida on May 9.
+There can be discussions as to whether a card should be held during this time, but as long as it's going to happen anyway, why not try and make some money?
+That is the impetus for the four plays (including the first prop bet of this series) I have lined up for this week.
+As always, I have limited my looks to lines below (-200), as I feel that anything more expensive is supposed to come in, and doesn't really require a writeup.
 All lines are taken from the William Hill online sportsbook and are accurate as of the post date of this article.
 Without any further ado, let's get to it.

 Weight Class: Middleweight

 A few years ago, I would have taken Souza in this spot without so much as a hesitation, but these men have diverged wildly from their previous selves, which as me confidently picking Uriah.

 First, let me note what's a bit more obvious: Hall's striking advantage here is massive.
 He has a clear edge on speed and fluidity, whereas Jacare is yet another striker on this card who plods and has a swing that more resembles the opening of a gate.
 Hall also possesses a hammer-like jab, which should help him keep distance while inflicting damage.